railsuser2014/openobject-doc-book-en/2/2_4_Leads/2_4_Leads.rst

    *Creating a new lead*

-Leads have a status that depends on the qualification work that's been carried out:
+Leads have a status that depends on the qualification work that has been carried out:

 * ``Draft`` : the lead data has been entered, any work has not yet been done and a salesperson has not yet been assigned to the request,